Resort Airline Check-In Service – What Is It?

 How is Resort Airline Check-in affected by airline baggage fees?

 Note: Some guests report being able to pay their airline baggage fees at the Resort Airline Check-In desk.
-At the present time it is unclear if policies have changed across the board on just for certain airlines.
+At present, it is unclear if policies have changed across the board on just for certain airlines.
 If you have not paid your airline fees in advance, check with Resort Airline Check-In desk to see how fees for your baggage must be paid.

 Can Guests not using Resort Airline Check-In call Baggage Airline Guest Services to pay their luggage fees in advance of checking in at the airport?